 Your malt room should be a dedicated space, it needs to be kept dry and your malt mill can be stored there too.
 Malt dust gets everywhere so, having the mill isolated from the rest of the brewery is recommended.

 Cold Room – Brewery Floor Plan Guide

 Your brewhouse size, output, number of SKU’s and brewery type will factor into the size of the cold room needed.
 In brewing we use the term “SKU’s”.

 If a beer is sold in keg it’s considered one SKU, if the same beer is sold in bottles as well, this is another SKU.
 The number of beer styles and pack type needs to be included in your business plan.

-The number of SKU’s you plan to have plus projected sales numbers will give you an idea of how much cold room space you’ll need.
-Cold room needs to account for growth plus holding larger stock during the busiest periods.
+The number of SKU’s you plan to produce plus, projected sales numbers gives you an idea of how much cold room space you’ll need.
+Cold room size needs to account for growth as well as holding larger stock during the busiest periods.
 Which for most breweries is the summer months.

-A good figure to start with, is have the same volume of beer packaged, as your total volume of FV’s and cellar tanks can hold.
+A good size to start with, is having the same volume of beer packaged, as your total volume held in FV’s and cellar tanks.
 It’ll be different for each brewery.
 This isn’t a perfect number but a guide to base off.
 Again, think about your growth and account for busy periods.